 In 2017 we received our first grant from DCA/CDF of the City of New York to outreach underserved populations with our Educational Programming and to support the inception of a new environmental children friendly piece: Quetzalcoatl vs the Black Snake.

-In 2018 we created Kiwe/Uaque a site-specific piece at the Queens Museum in October 2018, funded by QCA/NYSCA, Communities Arts Program and by DCA/CDF.
+In 2018 we created Kiwe/Uaque a site-specific piece at the Queens Museum of Art in October 2018, funded by QCA/NYSCA, Communities Arts Program and by DCA/CDF.

-In 2019 we incorporated our sister organization Coopdanza, Inc/Colombia to engage on new projects seeking to re-connect and exchange efforts of communities North/South, there’s so many similarities between Native and Non-Native communities affected by corporations affecting our environment, no matter where they are located, we all have the same problems and solutions.
+In 2019 we created our sister organization Coopdanza, Inc/Colombia seeking to re-connect and exchange efforts of communities North/South.
 We want to exchange and create a network or a sisterhood of tribes and communities, rural and urban, especially women and children supporting each other.